Shoulder Fracture Specialist

 The clavicle and end of the humerus closest to the shoulder are the bones that usually get fractured.
 The scapula, on the other hand, is not easily fractured because of its protective cover by the surrounding muscles and chest tissue.

 Clavicle and humerus fractures can occur by a direct hit from a motor vehicle accident, collision or fall.
 A fracture of the scapula can occur by high-energy trauma during an accident from a high-speed motor vehicle.

 When a shoulder fracture is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a shoulder fracture specialist who provides detailed examination and care for patients with shoulder fracture in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a shoulder fracture specialist who provides detailed examination and care for patients with shoulder fracture in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Signs and Symptoms of Shoulder Fracture

 The common signs and symptoms of a shoulder fracture may include:

 - Difficulty in lifting your arm